castorini/pyserini/docs/installation.md

 ## PyPI Installation Walkthrough

 Below is a step-by-step Pyserini installation guide based on Python 3.10.
+We recommend using [Anaconda](https://www.anaconda.com/) and assume you have already installed it.
+The following instructions are up to date as of August 2024 and _should_ work.

 ### Mac

-We recommend using [Anaconda](https://www.anaconda.com/) and assume you have already installed it.

 Create new environment: